Sleep paralysis has no cure.

 The state you keep waking up in is the one lucid dreamers train for

 Your mind is awake while your body is in REM sleep.
 That's both sleep paralysis and a lucid dream.
 The difference is fear.
+Once you've logged enough episodes to see they follow a shape, the fear has less to hold onto, and what's left is a state you can actually look around in.

 People who've had sleep paralysis for years figure this out on their own.
 They stop fighting it and the fear fades.
 Some of them start crossing into lucid dreaming.
 In community forums, the ones who get there describe it the same way: "a few times," "sometimes," no technique.
 It took them years.